oracle/weblogic-kubernetes-operator/README.md

 If you have any questions about a possible submission, feel free to open an issue too.

-## Contributing to the Oracle Kubernetes Operator for WebLogic repository
+## Contributing to the Oracle WebLogic Server Kubernetes Operator repository

 Pull requests can be made under The Oracle Contributor Agreement (OCA), which is available at [https://www.oracle.com/technetwork/community/oca-486395.html](https://www.oracle.com/technetwork/community/oca-486395.html).